xspronken/xspronken.github.io/index.md

 ### Xavier's GSoC blog

-This is a blog containing bi-weekly updates for my Google Summer of Code project.
+This is a blog for my Google Summer of Code project.

 It will contain bi-weekly updates of my progress.